2ndQuadrant/pglogical/README.md

 It is required to mark any such triggers as either `ENABLE REPLICA` or `ENABLE ALWAYS` otherwise they will not be executed by the replication process.

+## Synchronous Replication

+Synchronous replication is supported using same standard mechanism provided by PostgreSQL for physical replication.

+The `synchronous_commit` and `synchronous_standby_names` settings will affect when `COMMIT` command reports success to client if pglogical subscription name is used in `synchronous_standby_names`.
+Refer to PostgreSQL documentation for more info about how to configure these two variables.

 ## Conflicts